-Any ATS Commission-accredited school planning to offer one or more degrees through competency-based theological education (CBTE) not based on courses or credits must submit a Petition for an Educational Experiment that, among other things, addresses the following ten factors (see Commission Standard 3.10 and Policies and Procedures, IV.G).
+Any ATS Commission-accredited school planning to offer one or more degrees through competency-based theological education (CBTE) not based on courses or credits, either completely or as a hybrid, must submit a Petition for an Educational Experiment that, among other things, addresses the following ten factors (see Commission Standard 3.10 and Policies and Procedures, IV.G).
 The school may not begin the program(s) until/unless it receives approval\ from the ATS Board of Commissioners.
-Any ATS school offering a CBTE degree program that is based on courses and credits does not need to petition for approval, provided the school is approved to offer that degree, the degree meets all applicable Commission Standards, and the school can demonstrate upon request (e.g., as part of a self-study process) how it meets these ten factors.
+Any ATS school offering a CBTE degree program that is based on courses and credits must petition for approval of this distinctive way of delivery, confirming that the school is approved to offer that degree, the degree meets all applicable Commission Standards, and how it meets these ten factors.